VOX PATHFINDER 15 (V9158)

 RESISTORS

-The resistors all look to be good quality and look to be 5% carbon films.
+The resistors all look to be 5% carbon films.
 A pair of carbon composites are used in the power supply.

 OP AMPS